JohnAndrieu/IoT-Embedded-Security/Assignment4/main/README.md

 ## 1. Have QEMU setup and well running

-On Kali's VM to install qemu run the following command:
+On Kali's VM we will install the following qemu packages by running these commands:

 ```bash
 apt-get install qemu-system*